Getting Unstuck

 Wellness Centers

-Holistic wellness centers throughout Toronto frequently include Reiki as part of their therapeutic offerings, alongside other complementary practices like acupuncture and massage therapy.
+Holistic wellness centers throughout the city frequently include Reiki as part of their therapeutic offerings, alongside other complementary practices like acupuncture and massage therapy.

 Private Practice